May 2013 Moore, Oklahoma Tornado

 We were using metal rakes to pull the debris out of the water and then we would load it into sleds and haul it up the hill to dump onto a pile of debris.
 Then trudge back down the hill and start over again.
 We were very blessed with a good enough wind to cool us off, and to help blow the debris to shore so that no one had to wade in to get it out.

 While I was cleaning this debris I found two handmade items among the wood, broken plastic, dead fish, etc. One of them was a crocheted potholder.
 Strangely, the final end was not woven in.
 Otherwise it was finished.
 I wondered if it was nearly finished when the tornado came and the maker did not get to weave in the end.
 I wondered if the tornado managed to rip the end out.
 The other handmade item I found was the half-completed needlepoint snowflake in the top picture.

 Finding these things got me thinking about what handmade treasures I would lose if a tornado tore my home and life apart.
 It would be awful to lose the precious quilts made by my grandmother, mom, and mother-in-law.
 What about all of the things I’ve made myself?
 My wedding gown which my mom made?
 Many things are replaceable, but those things are definitely not.
 So sad.
 I don’t think it’s likely that anyone reading this will know to whom this snowflake belongs, but if you do, please comment to let me know so that I can return it to its owner!

 I am so proud to live in a great state of kind people.
 The response has been huge!
 So many people are helping with the effort to clean up.
-Helpful, kind, loving people have also been pouring in from all over the country to help.
+Helpful, kind, loving people have also been pouring in from all over the country to assist.
 It is amazing how many ways people are finding to help, and how many people have traveled for hours to come lift spirits and clean up!